TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

   }
 ```

 Next, we choose between two separate implementations depending on whether we're scrolling less than the viewport height or more.
 For small scale scrolling we convert the offset to grid space using the current page's `renderOffset` and then see whether we've crossed the boundary to a new page.
 If so, we convert back to container space using the new page's `renderOffset`, and make sure we return the updated offset to our caller so they can change the scroll bar position to match.

-The code is careful to ensure that the `scrollOffset` returned is different from the one passed in only when small scale scrolling to a new page.
+The code is careful to ensure that only small scale scrolling to a new page returns a changed `scrollOffset`.

 The other side of the branch implements the metaphorical page rolodex.
 It divides the valid range of the scroll bar into pages in container space and then sees which page the current `scrollOffset` selects.